-- Moving companies mat offer drop locations, which allow customers to drop reusable moving boxes off or pick up any previously used donated boxes.
+- Local moving companies mat offer drop locations, which allow customers to drop reusable moving boxes off or pick up any previously used donated boxes.
 This is a great way for customers to help each other by promoting the reuse of a product, something of which is preferable to the cost of recycling.
 By continuously reusing a box, a new one does not enter the cycle.

 - Try online communities dedicating to upcycling if you are unable to obtain free boxes through a moving company.
 Often times, you will see people trying to get rid of boxes online along with a couple of hidden treasures.
 If you need a box, try posting an ad.
 The same goes with getting rid of them.
 It's that easy.

 - Big box, grocery, liquor stores, and restaurants may be able to provide a small number of boxes if asked.